A note on the deformed Hermitian Yang-Mills PDE: Toric varieties

+where $b_k, a$ are positive-definite constant matrices.
+Then $u$ is a quadratic polynomial. \end{lemma} This lemma's proof is omitted because it is exactly the same as that of lemma 31 in \cite{Coll}.
+The only difference is that we need interior $C^{2,\alpha}$ estimates for solutions of \ref{liou} which are provided by theorem 1.2 in \cite{pin}. \end{proof} This completes the proof of theorem \ref{pretorusthm}. \\

-The proof of this lemma follows from the results in \cite{pin} and repeating the blowup argument almost word-to-word of proposition 29 in \cite{Coll}. \\ Now we use a small trick to complete the proof of theorem \ref{torusthm}. \\ \textbf{}\\ \emph{Proof of theorem \ref{torusthm}} : Assume that $c_1=0$.
-Since there are only finitely many toric subvarieties, the assumptions of theorem \ref{torusthm} imply that for some constant $C$ satisfying $C>\frac{\int n\omega \Omega^{n-1}}{\int \omega ^n}$ and a small constant $\epsilon<\frac{c_n}{C}$, and likewise for all $p$-dimensional subvarieties.
+Now we use a small trick to complete the proof of theorem \ref{torusthm}. \\ \textbf{}\\ \emph{Proof of theorem \ref{torusthm}} : Assume that $c_1=0$.
+Since there are only finitely many toric subvarieties, the assumptions of theorem \ref{torusthm} imply that for sufficiently small $\epsilon>0$ for some constant $C>0$, and likewise for all $p$-dimensional subvarieties.
 Therefore, by theorem \ref{pretorusthm} we see that there is a smooth function $u_{\epsilon}$ and a constant $d_{\epsilon} >0$ such that

 This implies that $\Omega_{u_{\ep}}$ satisfies